We all start at the same place: Square 1.

 These tips will help you prepare for your first yoga class:

-- Leave watches/jewelry at home (or remove before class).
-It’s better to practice without distractions like noticing the time or hair getting caught in earrings.
+Remove watches/jewelry: It’s better to practice without distractions like noticing the time or hair getting caught in earrings.